FireflyMigration/firefly-doc/10-Developer-Guide/27-Web-Merge -and-Templates/01-Simple-Web-Request.md

 ![](WebProperties.png)

+8) Set the Web Project as your startup project (Right-Click on the project ->'Set as StartUP Project')
-8) Build and run (click "Google Chrome" or "Internet Explorer")
+9) Build and run (click "Google Chrome" or "Internet Explorer")